stefanholek/gpgkeys/README.txt

 -------

 OpenPGP allows user IDs to be either Latin-1 or UTF-8 encoded.
-In order to locate a key via a non-ASCII name, GnuPG requires the search string to be encoded correctly.
-In other words, to match a Latin-1 name the search string must itself be Latin-1.
+To find keys with non-ASCII IDs, GnuPG requires search strings to be encoded accordingly.

-gpgkeys' key completion keeps track of the original encodings, and every name you tab-complete is automatically encoded to match GnuPG's expectations.
+gpgkeys' key completion keeps track of the original encodings, and every name you tab-complete will automatically be encoded the way GnuPG expects.
-You may sometimes see '?' characters in place of non-ASCII characters on the command line, which are the result of the above and no reason for concern.
+You may sometimes see '?' characters in place of non-ASCII characters on the command line, which are a result of the above and no reason for concern.

 Development
 -----------